 - Dostoevsky,Tolstoy, Chekhov, and Nabokov;

-- Russian opera, drama, and film studies;
+- Russian opera, drama, folklore, and film studies;

 - Russian Romanticism, Russian Modernism, and the Russian Avant-Garde;

-- High Stalinist Culture;
+- High Stalinist culture and post-Soviet culture;

 - Cultural mythology;

-- Russian Visual Culture.
+- Russian visual culture.

 We also offer a broad and flexible range of graduate seminars.
 Graduate students collaborate with the Department of Art History and Communication Studies, World Cinemas, and the Institute for Gender, Sexuality, and Feminist Studies (IGSF).
 Our small but dynamic program allows for a great deal of personal attention, an atmosphere of collegiality, and a close-knit intellectual community.
 The candidate for admission must have an aptitude for research work and be able to make an original contribution to knowledge.
 Particular emphasis is placed on working with the original language; credits may be allotted, at the discretion of the Department, to coursework leading to advanced proficiency in this area.